Hyundai i20 Common Problems and Solutions

 Problem:

-The windscreen and door seals on earlier models (around 2009) are prone to leaking in water.
-If you have found any wet/damp patches on the carpets of the boot or front footwells then you will need to check the appropriate seal for a water leak.
-You may also find an excessive condensation build up around the windscreen which is an indication of the windscreen seals failing.
+The windscreen and door seals on earlier models (around 2009) are prone to leaking water.
+If you notice any wet or damp patches on the carpets in the boot or front footwells, you should check the relevant seal for a water leak.
+You might also see excessive condensation build-up around the windscreen, which indicates that the windscreen seals may be failing.

 Solution:

-You need to replace the appropriate seals to stop the leak and if the carpets are really wet, you will need to dry them out to avoid dampness setting in.
+You need to replace the appropriate seals to stop the leak, and if the carpets are very wet, you should dry them to prevent dampness from developing.
 You should be able to have the seal replaced under warranty.

 Difficulty level